Your Step-By-Step Guide to Painting the Perfect Wall

 Now it's time to open up your paint can and pour it into a tray.
 "The ramp of the tray helps distribute paint evenly on the roller," says Richter.
 "And trays can also be a good way to work faster if you have more than one person painting."
 For bigger jobs he recommends using a roller screen combined with the 5-gallon bucket for an even more efficient system.

 Known by professionals as "cutting in" Richter recommends using a paint brush—he likes Wooster Pro ($18.06, amazon.com)—to paint the top and bottom areas of your wall along the trim.
 When painting, move the brush in a smooth, side-to-side motion.
 According to Richter, you should paint the trim before moving to the ceiling or middle sections of your walls.
 However, he notes that you should only work in small, 4-foot sections of the trim at a time.

 If you're painting an entire room including the ceiling, Richter recommends tackling the ceiling before the walls.
 "It's really a personal preference but I like to work from top to bottom," he says.
 "I start with the ceiling and work my way down."

-During this process, you want to keep a "wet edge," meaning the "cut in" sections of paint stay wet and don't dry before you go back in vertically with your roller (hence working in manageable four-foot sections).
-"If the cut in paint dries before the rest of the wall is done, you'll see those sections through the rest of the paint," he warns.
-The same technique applies to the ceiling as well.
-As far as the trim, Richter says to tackle that before the ceiling or the wall, and paint by using a brush and sweep with side-to-side strokes.
+When painting the ceiling and walls, you want to keep a "wet edge."
+This means that the "cut in" sections of paint need to stay wet and not dry before you go back in vertically with your roller.
+This is why it's best to work in small sections.
+"If the cut in paint dries before the rest of the wall is done, you'll see those sections through the rest of the paint," he says.